Putignano

-Putignano (Barese: Putignàane) is an Italian town of 26 644 inhabitants located in the Murgia of the Metropolitan City of Bari, in Apulia, southern Italy.
+Putignano (Barese: Putignàane) is one of the neighborhoods of the Italian town Bari.
+With 26,644 inhabitants it is located in the Murgia of the Metropolitan City of Bari, in Apulia, southern Italy.
 It is known for its ancient Carnival, for textile manufacturing companies and for karst caves.

 Physical geography

 Putignano rises in a hilly position in the Murgia of trulli and caves, at an altitude of 372 m s.l.m.
-The territory, which covers an area of 99.11 km² and has an altitude of between 293 and 456 m asl, is morphologically made up of a series of terraces composed of layers of limestone positioned on irregular levels.
+The territory, which covers an area of 99.11 km2 and has an altitude of between 293 and 456 m asl, is morphologically made up of a series of terraces composed of layers of limestone positioned on irregular levels.

 Origin of the name

 There are various conjectures around the origin of the toponym: